cbs-news-data/crdc-le-referral-data/README.md

-# Data-Project-Template
+# Civil Rights Data Collection Arrests and Referrals

-A template repository for data journalism projects
+This is the data analysis repository for CBS News' November 2022 report on children in elementary schools arrested in schools.